My muse arrived late.

-Three weeks ago, I banished a pail of chocolate chip ice cream to the freezer in the garage.
-Admittedly, it was a cruel thing to do to something that I loved so much but it was not really me who did it, rather it was my diet.
+Three weeks ago, I had banished a pail of chocolate chip ice cream to the freezer in the garage.
+It was a cruel thing to do to something I loved so much but it was not really me who did it, rather it was my diet.

 Now the bucket was calling my name and apparently its plaintive cries had captured my muse.

 “Absolutely not,” I told her, “I am sticking to my diet.”

 Her reaction shocked me.
 She let out a wail and shook uncontrollably.